pluralsh/documentation/pages/deployments/browser-quickstart.md

 ## Overview

-This guide goes over how to start deploying your services with Plural using the Plural Console UI.
+This guide goes over how to deploy your services with Plural using the Plural Console UI.
 At the end of this tutorial, you will have:

 - Provisioned new clusters, and/or deployed the Plural Deployment Operator on your existing clusters.
 - Imported the Git repositories containing your code and manifests.